a-morales/kwm/README.md

 the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

 *Multiple monitor support (in progress):*
-There are two supported ways to move a window between monitors.
+There are different ways to move a window between monitors.
 The first one is by using `kwmc screen -m prev|next|id`.
 The other option is to make the window floating and manually move it with the mouse, then un-float it.
-Moving a window directly with the mouse WILL BREAK the window-trees of both monitors.
+When Moving a window directly with the mouse, *Kwm* will detect on mouse-release that the window
+position has changed, and automatically make it floating.

 The first time a monitor is connected, the user may have to click several times on the screen for it to register.
 After this step, moving the mouse to a different monitor should activate the monitor automatically.